givepraise/reports/README.md

 Praise allows for creating custom reports.
 This repository is the official library of Praise reports.

-To use a report in the Praise dashboard ...
-TODO
+TODO: Describe how to use a report in the Praise dashboard.

 ## Run reports locally